 DIY Utility Cart

 Utility carts are perfect for grilling on-the-go.
 Not only can you cut out space to hold your charcoal grill, but you can double the space to hold all your grill tools, whether you want your cart to have built-in compartments for organizing, or hooks to hang your tools.
+It’s like a grill caddy.
 Check out these rolling cart plans.

 Have an old rake you’re not using?
 Detach the handle, and use the steel tines as hooks for your grill tools.
 Many grill tools have holes for hanging, so go ahead and hang your rake head upside down and repurpose it!
 It will look very fitting in your outdoor BBQ space, creating a rustic outdoorsy feel.
 If giving up your rake has you rethinking your garden tools, check out this list of 12 must-have garden tools.

 If you have an old file holder, or set of mounted file holders, that you’re not using, you can store your grill tools and grill accessories like cutting boards, aluminum foil and spatulas upright in them.
 This will keep your BBQ essentials organized, just like files!
 Repurposing a file holder also makes this list of nine genius tips for organizing kitchens and clearing the clutter.

 Grill Tool Box/Grill Caddy